tytydraco/yessleep/out/Were_a_family_of_Satanists_And_Were_being_haunted_for_it.md

 Let me clarify something to begin with- we're not devil worshipers-...yet.
-We believe- my wife and I- that we should be praying a God to begin with.
+We believe- my wife and I- that we shouldn't be praying a God to begin with.
 We weren't even sure we believed in the idea of a God in the first place.
 Until this happened.

 Our beliefs centered around doing what's best for you.
 Then doing what's best for others.
 Putting yourself first- that's it- and yes, the devil is a huge symbol in our community of fellow Satanists.
 Not because we believe in the dude, more-so because the devil represents everything from freedom to rebellion and self pleasure in every aspect of that concept.